QuantumKitHub/MultiTensorKit.jl/docs/src/man/implementation.md

 ````

 Besides `VUMPS`, `IDMRG` and `IDMRG2` are as easy to run with the `A4Object` `Sector`.
 It is also clear that boundary terms do not play a role in this case.

+!!! note "More functions for infinite systems"
+    When dealing with an infinite system, additional information can be retrieved from the matrix product state.
+These also require a keyword argument `sector` to be specified.
+These are
+    - `transfer_spectrum`: similar to `excitations`, the (partial) transfer matrix spectrum is selected by adding a charged auxiliary space to the transfer matrix eigenvectors.
+    - `correlation_length`: since this function calls `transfer_spectrum`, the same logic applies.
+    - `excitations` in the infinite case also requires the keyword argument.